 Liberal Arts

-Depending on their major, music students are required to fulfill 22-32 credits of Liberal Arts courses, beginning with a one-year Core Curriculum (6 credits).
+Music students are required to fulfill 24 credits of Liberal Arts courses, beginning with a one-year Core Curriculum (6 credits).
 The majority of students will take the Core Curriculum in their first year of study.
 Some students may be placed in Writing Intensive for their first year and begin the Core Curriculum in their second year.
 Students may petition to have Homewood Liberal Arts courses substitute for Core credit.
 Recording Arts students should see the Recording Arts specific program requirements for their variation of this curriculum.

 Humanities Core Curriculum